 American Horror Story: Coven, “Burn, Witch.
 Burn!”

 Actual spookiness is off the menu for the third season of Ryan Murphy’s gloriously gruesome genre experiment.
 Instead, in New Orleans, we’ve gotten to binge on camp, cattiness, and heady riffs on the cruelty in America’s history.
-The fifth episode offered all of these elements in fine form, but also with a dose of action-movie glee when the voodoo queen’s corpse army lays siege to the titular coven’s manor.
-Kathy Bates’s seemingly callous, immortal governess heartbreakingly encounters the zombified daughter she’d abused more than a century earlier; the demure young sorceress Zoe goes Resident Evil by taking a chainsaw to the undead horde.
+The fifth episode offered all of these elements, but also with a dose of action-movie glee when the voodoo queen’s corpse army lays siege to the titular coven’s manor.
+Kathy Bates’s seemingly callous, immortal governess heartbreakingly encounters the zombie of the daughter she’d abused more than a century earlier; the demure young sorceress Zoe goes Resident Evil by taking up a chainsaw.

 Arrested Development, "Colony Collapse"

 Watching the Netflix revival of Mitchell Hurwitz’s beloved sitcom was, at first, disheartening: Is this ever going to get good?
 Happily, the answer turned out to be “yes.”
 Episode Seven, the first one centered around Gob, triggers nearly as many laughs and quotables as anything in the original three seasons.

 You’ll remember it as the one with ridiculous set piece after ridiculous set piece—the Entourage sendup, the “Getaway” earworm, the Jesus illusion, the bee swarm, Gob’s morning-after meal/marriage proposal to Egg, er, Ann.
 Unlike so much else with Season Four, it works as a standalone, mixing absurdity and dark satire—anyone else gasp at the blasphemy on display at the Veal-Bluth wedding?